gerritdevriese/kzones/README.md

 While moving a window you will have the option to snap it to a zone.
 Either by dragging it to it's indicator or the full zone.

-#### Show zone selector when I drag a windo to the top of the screen
+#### Show zone selector when I drag a window to the top of the screen

 When enabled, a zone selector will appear when you drag a window to the top of the screen.
 Which allows you to snap the window to a zone.
 The selector displays all zones from all layouts.

+#### Remember and restore window geometries

+When enabled, the script will remember the geometry of each window when it's moved to a zone.
+When the window is moved out of the zone, it will be restored to it's original geometry.

+#### Require shortcut to show overlay

+When enabled, the overlay will only be shown when the "Toggle OSD" shortcut is pressed.
+Otherwise the overlay will be shown when moving a window.
+Previously known as "Inverted mode".

 ### Layouts

-You can define layouts by putting them in the **Layouts** tab in the script settings, here are some examples to get you started:
+You can define your own layouts by modifying the JSON in the **Layouts** tab in the script settings, here are some examples to get you started:

 #### Examples
 <details open>